JetBrains/lets-plot-kotlin/docs/sampling.md

 ### How it works

 By default, sampling kicks-in automatically when the data volume exceeds a certain threshold.
-Sampling type and parameters can also be configured manually per geometry layer using the `sampling` argument of `geom_xxx()` function.
+Sampling type and parameters can also be configured manually per geometry layer using the `sampling` argument of `geomXxx()` function.

-Value `sampling_none` will disable any sampling for the given layer.
+Value `samplingNone` will disable any sampling for the given layer.

 There are several sampling methods implemented in Lets-Plot.
 The sampling methods can be chained together using the `+` operator.